EmmanuelOwusu/-Linear-Quadratic-Regulators/README.md

 # Linear Quadratic  Regulators (AMMI-Ghana)

-This repository contains  a presentation on Linear Quadratic  Regulators:
+This repository contains  a presentation on Linear Quadratic  Regulators (LQR):

 This was presented to students at the African Masters in Machine Intelligence.